Frequently Asked Questions (FAQ)

 - Can I use graphs and information from OpenSky for my publications, talks, or website?

-- The uptime of my sensor never exceeds 24h!
+- The uptime of my receiver never exceeds 24h!
 Why?

-- Where do the long spikes in the range of my sensor come from?
+- Where do the long spikes in the range of my reciever come from?

 Who is the OpenSky Network?